SunlayGGX/Storm/README.md

 - **recordFps (float, semi-facultative)**: This is the record fps.
 It becomes mandatory if the simulator is started in Record mode.
 - **recordFile (string, facultative, accept macros)**: Specify the path the recording will be.
 This path will be used in case it wasn’t set from the command line.
 - **replayRealTime (boolean, facultative)**: Fix the replay to be the nearest possible from a real-time replay.
 It means that the simulation speed will try to be as near as possible to 1.0.
 Default is true.
+- **leanStartJump (positive integer, facultative)**: Reduce the size of the recordings by recording one frame over the set value whenever rigidbodies are fixed.
+Default is 1 (We'll record everything).

 #### Script